 This fantastic imagery gives the impression of 3D mapping rather than photos and some will make you look twice.

 Planet does some incredible work when it comes to satellite imagery.
 The company operates a mass of satellites in regular orbit of the planet capturing and broadcasting photos in near real-time.
 This also allows for some pretty impressive time-lapse imagery like this video of the Apple Campus being constructed.

-We've gathered 18 of the best images to show you just how impressive our planet is, even from all those miles above the surface.
+We've gathered some of the best images to show you just how impressive our planet is, even from all those miles above the surface.

 Deccan Traps, India

 The Deccan Traps in India are said to be one of the largest volcanic features on our planet.
 It is thought that these features began to form over 66 million years ago when a series of volcanic eruptions began changing the surrounding landscape.
 The shapes visible in this photo show the lava flows that are more than 2,000 metres thick.
 From this angle, the Deccan Traps look even more impressive.

 Klyuchevskaya Volcano, Russia